muftimuneeb/muftimuneeb/README.md

 💡 **Key Projects & Contributions:**

-* Deployed an "AI enabled digitally accessible Agriculture disease prevention and nutrient recommendation system" on Azure.
 * Automated workflow tasks by 300% at Insight Technologies.
 * Managed and deployed end-to-end CircleCI CI/CD pipelines.
 * Developed a deep learning model using BERT to detect subtle harassment in social media texts.